zadarastorage/zadara-examples/k8s/eksd/README.md

     * Routing tables to accomodate public/private subnets
     * Default Security Group for the VPC as well as RKE2-related one (based on the SG itself)
     * Bastion VM on the public subnet (**accessible to the world by default**) with access to the private subnet (where the Kubernetes nodes will be located)
-    * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for Bastion-only access if you add the variable `expose_k8s_api_publicly = false`
+    * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for internal-only access if you add the variable `expose_k8s_api_publicly = false`
     * Elastic IPs for the Bastion as well as the Network Load Balancer
 * `terraform apply --auto-approve` - this will make the actual changes on the environment
 * Due to current zCompute limitation, you will need to re-apply Terraform again in order to populate some resource tags (resource names, etc.)